Don’t Write Alone: Author Learning Center

 When you create your Author Learning Center account, you’re prompted to create a personal profile with information about the kinds of writing you do, where you are in the process, and what genres you prefer.

-The profile is really important because it will focus the content the ALC serves up to you.
-They’re adding new continuously with three or more new pieces of content a week, so if you don’t have it narrowed down a bit, you run the risk of getting overwhelmed.
+The profile is important because it will focus the content the ALC serves up to you.
+They’re adding new continuously with three or more new pieces of content a week, so if you don’t have it narrowed down a bit, you risk getting overwhelmed.
 And you can cut out anything you won’t be likely to read or view anyway and make sure you do see the content most relevant and important to you.

 This kind of simple personalization isn’t a new thing.
 Any broad-ranging service like this (think Wired or the like) will offer preferences to hone your content feed.
 Smart content providers know they’re more likely to retain your interest if they can serve up content you want rather than overloading you with everything they have to offer.
 The Author Learning Center knows this and uses personalization to make sure you see content you want to see.